 Day 1: Pula

 To kick off your Croatia road trip, you will arrive in Pula (preferably before day one of this itinerary).
-At the airport, you’ll get your rental car and head into town.
-Getting from the airport to the center of town is fairly easy, and pretty much a straight, fifteen-minute drive.
+At the airport, you’ll pick up your rental car and head into town.
+Getting from the airport to the center of Pula is fairly easy, and pretty much a straight, fifteen-minute drive.

 Spend the first morning of your Croatia road trip exploring the ancient Roman city of Pula, the largest town in Istria.
 Once an important administrative center for the Romans, Pula is a town that is bursting with ancient history.

-While Pula is less touristy than other popular Istrian towns, it hides some pretty spectacular historical sites and pristine beaches at its southern tip.
+While Pula is less touristy than other popular Istrian towns, it is home to some pretty spectacular historical sites as well as pristine beaches at its southern tip.

 An absolute must-see site is the famous Pula Arena.
 This Roman amphitheater was constructed in 27 BC, and is one of the best-preserved amphitheaters outside of Italy.
-It is also the only one in the world to have 4 entirely preserved side towers.
+It is also the only Roman amphitheater in the world to have 4 entirely preserved side towers!